Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.playSound`

 Plays a sound on a given reference.
 Provides control over volume (including volume channel), pitch, and loop control.

+	Note: sounds in MP3 format can only be played if they are inside \Vo\ folder.
+The format is: 64 Kbps CBR, 44100 kHz, 16-bit mono

 ```lua
 local executed = tes3.playSound({ sound = ..., reference = ..., loop = ..., mixChannel = ..., volume = ..., pitch = ..., soundPath = ... })